 Once again deprived of their required magical sustenance, the elves began to suffer from withdrawal.
 No longer would they call themselves high elves.
 Instead, those who followed Kael’thas renamed themselves Sin’dorei, or blood elves, in honor of their slaughtered comrades.
-Leaving his regent, Lor’themar Theron, in charge of looking after the city and people, Kael’thas led 15% of the remaining population in a joint effort with the Alliance against the Scourge in the fallen city of Lordaeron.
+To fill the holes of leadership, Kael'thas named Halduron Brightwing as the new Ranger General and leader of the Farstriders to replace Sylvanas and named Lor'themar Theron as Regent Lord in charge of looking after the city and people.
+Kael’thas led 15% of the remaining population in a joint effort with the Alliance against the Scourge in the fallen city of Lordaeron.
 However, they fell victim to the bigotry of a human general named Garithos who sent them on suicidal missions to rid himself of a people he believed had wronged him in the past.
 These blood elf forces were rescued by naga under the command of Lady Vashj, who offered Kael’thas a way to cure his people’s magic addiction if they joined her in serving her master, the now-demon hunter Illidan Stormrage.

 Fun fact: This dude had a crush on Jaina Proudmore and a rivalry with Arthas over her when they were young.
 He soon had much bigger problems to deal with, though.